 Introduction

 The brachyuran Tanner crab, Chionoecetes bairdi, has supported a lucrative commercial fishery in the eastern Bering Sea (EBS) since the 1960s.
 However, this stock has also experienced strong variability in recruitment and adult biomass.
-This has led to a “boom and bust” fishery, with peak landings of 30,209 t in 1977 and 18,189 t in 1990, followed by crashes leading to multiple fishery closures over the intervening decades (Rugolo & Turnock 2011, Stockhausen 2020).
+This has led to a “boom and bust” fishery, with peak landings of 30,209 t in 1977 and 18,189 t in 1990, followed by crashes leading to multiple fishery closures over the intervening decades (Rugolo & Turnock 2011, Stockhausen 2023).
 This variability in stock size and fisheries outcomes underscores the need to better understand the factors regulating productivity in the stock.
 This need has been accentuated given that the EBS has experienced a series of extreme marine heatwaves which have been formally attributed to anthropogenic causes (Walsh et al. 2018, Laufkötter et al. 2020, Litzow et al. 2024).
-Climate change results in the borealization of Arctic communities, in particular through the introduction of generalist groundfish predators (Kortsch et al. 2015, Frainer et al. 2017), and predation on juvenile snow crab by boreal groundfish has been implicated in the apparent collapse of EBS snow crab (C. opilio; Szuwalski et al. 2020).
+Climate change results in the borealization of Arctic communities, in particular through the introduction of generalist groundfish predators (Kortsch et al. 2015, Frainer et al. 2017), and predation on juvenile snow crab by boreal groundfish has long been hypothesized to be a major source of year class mortality (Livingston 1989, Marcello et al. 2012, Burgos et al. 2013,Szuwalski et al. 2020).
 The effects of predation and climate change on EBS crab recruitment are long-standing research topics (e.g., Zheng & Kruse 2006, Thorson et al. 2021), and the ongoing borealization of the EBS underscores the need for better understanding of these effects.

 Mechanisms affecting the survival of Tanner crabs from age 0 to age 3 are likely to exert the most significant effects on recruitment to the adult stock (Tyler & Kruse 1997).
 Accordingly, early life history stages have been a focus of previous studies attempting to unravel the causes of fluctuations in crab abundance (Livingston 1989, Rosenkranz et al. 1998, 2001).
 A putative 13-14 year cycle in both legal-sized male recruitment to the fishery and total adult population size has been interpreted to indicate that long-term cyclicity in the biophysical environment may mediate recruitment strength (Zheng & Kruse 1998, 2003).
 This putative cycle is also approximately double the mean age of maturity of female Tanner crabs in this region, suggesting the possibility of an endogenous rhythm associated in some way with a stock-recruit (S-R) relationship (Zheng & Kruse 1998).